arafatshovon/deeplearning_crash_course/README.md

 # Deep Learning Crash Course

-This repository contains code for deep learning fundamentals.
+This repository contains code for the practicals.